KathyReid/opensource-voice-tools/README.md

 ## Voice assistant wrappers

+## Bias in voice assistants and NLP

+* [Artie Bias Corpus](https://github.com/artie-inc/artie-bias-corpus/) - A corpus and set of tools for detecting _demographic bias_ in ASR systems.

+* [Blodgett, S. L., Barocas, S., Daumé III, H., & Wallach, H. (2020).
+Language (Technology) is Power: A Critical Survey of" Bias" in NLP. arXiv preprint arXiv:2005.14050.] https://arxiv.org/pdf/2005.14050.pdf

 ## Other tools

-* [Artie Bias Corpus](https://github.com/artie-inc/artie-bias-corpus/) - A corpus and set of tools for detecting _demographic bias_ in ASR systems.

 * [Berlin Database of Emotional Speech](http://emodb.bilderbar.info/download/) - A tagged corpus (in German/Deutsche) of speech tagged with emotions.